menandmice/micetro_docs/guides/implementation/architecture.rst

   The Micetro agent service can also communicate with other DNS platforms, such as PowerDNS.
 See :ref:`generic-dns-controller` for more information.

 .. note::
-  The Micetro DNS agent communicates with the DNS server using RNDC (BIND) or DNSP/RPC (Windows Server 2008 and above).
+  The Micetro DNS Agent communicates with the DNS server using RNDC (BIND) or DNSP/RPC (Windows Server 2008 and above).

 .. _about-dhcp-controller:

 DHCP Agents
 ^^^^^^^^^^^^

-The Micetro DHCP agent is used to control the DHCP server.
+The Micetro DHCP Agent is used to control the DHCP server.

 ISC DHCP
   A copy should be installed on each DHCP server machine.

 MS DHCP
   A copy can be installed on each DHCP server machine, or in certain circumstances it can be installed on another server and connected to the DHCP service over the network.
-For this remote DHCP management to work, the DHCP agent must be installed on a Windows server and must run under an account that has privileges to manage the DHCP service over the network.
-Operating this way, one DHCP agent can manage several different DHCP servers.
+For this remote DHCP management to work, the DHCP Agent must be installed on a Windows server and must run under an account that has privileges to manage the DHCP service over the network.
+Operating this way, one DHCP Agent can manage several different DHCP servers.

 Cisco DHCP
-  The DHCP agent can be installed on any machine.
+  The DHCP Agent can be installed on any machine.

-The DHCP agent listens for connections from Micetro Central on TCP port 4151.
+The DHCP Agent listens for connections from Micetro Central on TCP port `4151`.

 .. tip::
-  There are a few strategies to install the Micetro DHCP agent.
+  There are a few strategies to install the Micetro DHCP Agent.

-  * In a Unix ISC DHCP environment, the DHCP agent is installed on all DHCP servers that are to be managed.
+  * In a Unix ISC DHCP environment, the DHCP Agent is installed on all DHCP servers that are to be managed.

-  * In a Microsoft environment, the administrator can install the DHCP agent on one server, some of the servers, or all the servers.
-If all the DHCP servers are in the same security realm (maybe in different forests but with trust between them), the DHCP agent can be installed on one server, typically the server running Micetro's Central component.
+  * In a Microsoft environment, the administrator can install the DHCP Agent on one server, some of the servers, or all the servers.
+If all the DHCP servers are in the same security realm (maybe in different forests but with trust between them), the DHCP Agent can be installed on one server, typically the server running Micetro Central.

     .. note::
-      If the DHCP agent is to be used to manage DHCP on other DHCP servers, the DHCP agent must be running as a member of the AD DHCP Administrators group.
+      If the DHCP Agent is to be used to manage DHCP on other DHCP servers, the DHCP Agent must be running as a member of the AD DHCP Administrators group.

   * If some of the managed DHCP servers are not in the same forest as Micetro's Central component, and there is no trust between the forests, the administrator must install at least one DHCP agent in the foreign forest.
-That DHCP agent can act as a proxy between Central and the DHCP servers and must be running as a member of the AD DHCP Administrators group in the foreign forest.
+That DHCP Agent can act as a proxy between Central and the DHCP servers and must be running as a member of the AD DHCP Administrators group in the foreign forest.

-  * The DHCP agents can be installed on each managed DHCP server.
+  * The DHCP Agents can be installed on each managed DHCP server.
 In that scenario, the DHCP agent can be run as the Local System account, which means that no additional configuration is needed after the installation is complete.

 Cisco IOS DHCP servers can be managed using Micetro.
-A Micetro DHCP agent has to be installed on a machine in the environment, which will then act as a proxy to manage the Cisco IOS DHCP servers and will use either plain ``telnet`` or ``ssh`` to connect to the managed servers.
+A Micetro DHCP Agent has to be installed on a machine in the environment, which will then act as a proxy to manage the Cisco IOS DHCP servers and will use either plain ``telnet`` or ``ssh`` to connect to the managed servers.

 ----